thebet4/pokedex-graphQL/README.md

-# pokedex-graphQL
+# A Pokedex App with React Native, GraphQL and Jest
-This is a study case using React Native, graphQL and Jest
+In this study case, I've been focused on two different technologies, GraphQL as the primary communication pattern and Jest to build some unit tests